hokla-org/bug-shield/.github/pull_request_template.md

 - [ ] This rule does not exist in standard eslint plugins
 - [ ] I have added a test to prove my rule works
+- [ ] I have added the rule to the readme file
 - [ ] The CI checks all passed

+---

+## 🖼 Screenshots

+[Screenshot to show the resulting warnings]

 ---